minkaotic/front-end-notes/MVC-and-Razor.md

 One consideration for deciding between these two is that for applications with a large amount of dynamic elements, you don't want to have to call back to the server every time you want to render some new HTML.
 Also, any functionality that requires an interactive UI without page refreshes (i.e. a list to which you add items without a page reload, or a form where the fields defined are dependent on each other) would be best served by a client side framework.

-## ASP.NET MVC with Razor
+## ASP.NET MVC

+### Razor & MVC
-ASP.NET is Microsoft's technology for running dynamic web pages on web servers.
-ASP.NET Razor is a server-side markup language that lets you embed server-based (C#) code into web pages.
+Razor is a markup syntax that lets you embed server-based code (Visual Basic and C#) into web pages.
+It can be seen as an evolution of the old “.aspx” style markup.

-**Razor & MVC**
-Razor is a general-purpose templating engine, and has no inherent ties to ASP.NET MVC. *However*, ASP.NET MVC has implemented a view engine that allows us to use Razor inside of an MVC application to produce HTML.
+ASP.NET MVC has implemented a view engine that allows us to use Razor inside of an MVC application to produce HTML.

+Razor can either be used as part of a classic MVC-structured application, or as part of an *MVVM (Model-View-ViewModel)* setup, whereby the model and controller code is also included within the Razor Page itself.
+For more on the differences between these, see: https://stackify.com/asp-net-razor-pages-vs-mvc/.

 ### Razor syntax
 1. Add code to a page using the `@` character: it starts inline expressions, single statement blocks, and multi-statement blocks
 1. Single or multi statement code blocks are enclosed in braces, each statement ending on a semicolon
 1. Expressions don't require braces or semicolons
 1. Variables can be used to store values
+1. Files have the extension `.cshtml`

 ```
 <!-- Single statement blocks  -->